Renee Harris

-Irene Wallach Harris, better known as Renee Harris (June 15, 1876 – September 2, 1969), was an American theatrical manager and producer.
-She has been referred to as the first female theatrical manager and producer in the United States; and while not technically correct, she was the only female in the profession at the time she became a producer.
+Irene Wallach "Renee" Harris (June 15, 1876 – September 2, 1969) was an American theatrical manager and producer who was one of the first female theatre managers in the United States, taking over the management of the Hudson Theatre.
 Harris was interested in the theater, but had no experience with it other than as a patron.
 While attending a matinée, she met her husband, the noted theatrical manager and producer Henry B. Harris.
 The two had a whirlwind courtship, with Harris assisting her husband in his work even before the marriage.
 Through their work together, Harris learned about both theater management and theatrical production.
 Her husband said that she was competent enough to take over his business if anything happened to him.